 Core Business Graduate - Technical Analyst Graduate Programme ReigateThe Company

 Willis Towers Watson is a leading global advisory, broking and solutions company that helps clients around the world turn risk into a path for growth.
-With roots dating to 1828, Willis Towers Watson has 39,000 employees in more than 120 territories.
+With roots dating to 1828, Willis Towers Watson has 40,000 employees serving more than 140 countries.
 We design and deliver solutions that manage risk, optimize benefits, cultivate talent, and expand the power of capital to protect and strengthen institutions and individuals.
-Our unique perspective allows us to see the critical intersections between talent, assets and ideas — the dynamic formula that drives business performance.
+Our unique perspective allows us to see the critical intersections between talent, assets and ideas – the dynamic formula that drives business performance.
+Together, we unlock potential.
+Learn more at willistowerswatson.com.

 The technical support team is part of the largest team within Retirement, Defined Benefit Consulting, which provides advice on running many of the largest UK Defined Benefit (or Final Salary) pension schemes.